V3R v1.4 — What's New

 Sculptured Varnish no longer renders pages black on certain Macs

-A driver-level edge case caused the entire page to render solid black on some Mac GPU configurations whenever Sculptured 3D Varnish was enabled — affecting customers we'd never have known about if it weren't for two reports landing on the same day.
-The shadow pass now contributes a guaranteed no-op outside the varnish region, eliminating the dependency on per-driver behaviour for tangents, bump sampling, and NaN propagation entirely.
-Sculptured Varnish now renders identically across every Mac configuration we've tested.
+A driver-level edge case caused entire pages to render solid black on some Mac GPU configurations whenever Sculptured 3D Varnish was enabled.
+The shadow pass now contributes a guaranteed no-op outside the varnish region, eliminating per-driver dependencies entirely.

-If you'd previously seen this and assumed V3R was broken for you, please give it another go — you should now see exactly what was always intended.
+If you'd previously seen this and assumed V3R was broken for you, please give it another go.

 Multi-page jobs